 Data portability might not be the best-known right outlined in European Union’s General Data Protection Regulation.
 However, it offers potentials that a project at University College London is currently exploring.

 In the emerging Internet of Things (IoT) environment, it is not only important to have access to one’s data but also the ability to transfer it across different devices and platforms.
 This so-called “data portability” right, outlined in the most recent General Data Protection Regulation (“GDPR”; 2016/679), is subject to an ongoing MPA student project at UCL STEaPP.
 The group of four include Sarah Turner, July Galindo Quintero, Simon Turner and Jessica Lis who specialise in digital technologies and policy issues as part of their degree.
-The cohort is supervised by Dr. Leonie Tanczer, Lecturer in International Security and Emerging Technologies, and work closely with the Open Rights Group and the PETRAS IoT Hub.
+The cohort is supervised by Dr. Leonie Tanczer, Lecturer in International Security and Emerging Technologies, and work closely with the Open Rights Group and PETRAS.

 Data portability, under GDPR’s Article 20, is defined as the right to transfer personal data from one service provider (usually the controller) to another.
 This right, along with the entirety of the GDPR, is intended to increase the control users have over their data and to ensure the accountability of the controller in regard to their usage and handling of personal data.
 While the legal text is rather vague, the foundational idea behind data portability is that a controller must provide a user with their personal data in a structured and readable format in order to transmit that data to another controller without hindrance (GDPR; 2016/679).